chenmuyao/url_shortener/README.md

 - After adding the click count feature, it seems that I touched the limit of the database.
 One way to improve that is to asynchronously write the count by using a message queue.
+- There is another way to do that.
+That is to use a hashing algorithm like `murmurhash`.
+In case of hash conflict, we can prepend some special characters to the url to get a new hash.
+The logic might be a little more complex to handle the conflict, but since it should not happen a lot, we can accept that.
+The advantage is that we don't have to keep the index of the full url, which can be expensive when the DB grows.